fatmahussein/Awesome-books-with-ES6/Readme.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can go ahead give a star to the repository.
+If you like this project you can go ahead and give a star to the repository.

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I give thanks to Microverse community for investing in me.
-I am looking forth to building more projects
+I give thanks to the Microverse community for investing in me.
+I am looking forward to building more projects

 ## 📝 License <a name="license"></a>